 • a scribe

 • use of adaptive equipment (i.e. computer or spell checker)

 • converted format

 All students must expect to be evaluated according to SUNY Delhi’s established academic standards, and students with disabilities are no exception.
-It will sometimes be necessary; however, to make special provisions in order to ensure those students with specific disability-related limitations have the opportunity to participate on an equal basis with their class colleagues.
-Testing accommodations are provided when there is a disability-related need for them.
+It will sometimes be necessary, however, to make special provisions in order to ensure those students with specific disability-related limitations have the opportunity to participate on an equal basis with their class colleagues.
+Testing services are provided when there is a disability-related need for them.
 Faculty are not expected to alter their standards for evaluation.

 3. Exams must be scheduled at the same time as the class meets unless it interferes with extended time.
 If this occurs students must schedule their exam at a time that is approved by their instructor and the Coordinator.
-Students will not be allowed to reschedule their exams without permission from the Instructor.
+Students will not be allowed to reschedule their exams without permission from the instructor.

 7. Instructors are responsible for completing the Instructions for Testing form for EACH exam.
 Clarify special test conditions on the form such as open book, open notes, calculators allowed, etc. Most importantly, instructor should note the amount of time they are allowing the class to take the exam.